stcmz/Mozo.Fwob/README.md

 * Frame type: up to 16 fields
 * Field name: up to 8 bytes
 * Field type: of any primitive types (non-nullable) and string type
-* String length: up to 255 bytes
+* String field length: up to 255 bytes

 ## Build from source